OWASP/SecureTea-Project/doc/en-US/user_guide.md

 ##### Getting Twilio SMS tokens
  -  Visit https://www.twilio.com and click on "Get a free API key".

+#### Getting AWS-SES tokens
+ -  Sign up for AWS https://aws.amazon.com/ (For new users)
+ -  Search for Simple Email Service in search bar of AWS
+ -  Select your AWS region accordingly( e.g, US East)
+ -  Click on email address and verify your email
+ -  Click on "My security credentials"
+ -  Click "Get started with IAM users" and add a new user(You can use root user's access code too ,but that would be insecure.)
+ -  Click on the username of just created user
+ -  Click "Security Credentials" and note down your "Access Key ID(aws_access_key)" and "Secret Access Key(aws_secret_kay)".
+ Warning: Do not share this keys for security reasons.
+ -  Put those keys and email into 'SecureTea.conf' file.

 ## Usage
 The following argument options are currently available:
 ```argument